El Cortez (San Diego): Pueblo incident

-Cerullo's evangelism center (1978-1981)
+Cerullo's evangelism center (1978–1981)

-In 1978, Paul Handlery sold the El Cortez to evangelist and faith healer Morris Cerullo for $7.5 million.
-Cerullo converted the hotel into a school of evangelism and a headquarters for Morris Cerullo World Evangelism, Inc. Cerullo sponsored an hour-long television special to raise money to purchase the El Cortez.
+In 1978, Paul Handlery sold El Cortez to evangelist and faith healer Morris Cerullo for $7.5 million.
+Cerullo converted the hotel into a school of evangelism and a headquarters for Morris Cerullo World Evangelism, Inc. Cerullo sponsored an hour-long television special to raise money to purchase El Cortez.
 Facing the prospect of layoffs if the acquisition went through, a veteran front desk clerk who watched Cerullo's television special offered these comments: "The second time he (Cerullo) said the Lord spoke to him and told him to buy 'that beautiful old hotel,' the lord spoke to me too.
 And the Lord told me to turn that guy off.
 So I switched the channel."

 Upon taking over the hotel, Cerullo reportedly spent $4 million to convert the hotel into his evangelism center.
 The work included gutting the major meeting rooms, including the International Room, Cotillion Room, Starlight Room, Caribbean Room and kitchen.
 The living quarters were converted into dormitory-style accommodations, and the hotel's luxury furnishings were sold.
 During the time he owned the building, Cerullo became involved in several disputes with contractors, students, real estate brokers and labor unions.
 He was also criticized for installing individual air conditioning units that altered the hotel's exterior and ripping out the ornate interiors to accommodate cafeterias rather than fine dining.

 In the end, Cerullo needed only half of the hotel's 550 rooms to house students of his three-month $1,400 evangelism school.
 The balance of the rooms were kept open for public use.
 Cerullo also made an attempt at reopening the Don Room, without liquor, but it was closed after a short time.

-In early 1981, after a little more than two years after acquiring the El Cortez, Cerullo put the hotel back on the market for $20.8 million.
+In early 1981, after a little more than two years after acquiring El Cortez, Cerullo put the hotel back on the market for $20.8 million.
 The building was resold again several times to various owners in the 1980s and 1990s.

 Later years

 Considine years and convention center proposal

 El Cortez Associates, led by Denver developer Terry Considine, bought the property and proposed the site in 1983 as a location for the planned San Diego Convention Center.
 However, the city ultimately chose to build the convention center on the bayfront.
-After the convention center plan was rejected, proposals were made to restore the El Cortez using funds from city-backed bonds or with the help of historic preservation tax credits.
+After the convention center plan was rejected, proposals were made to restore El Cortez using funds from city-backed bonds or with the help of historic preservation tax credits.
 Those proposals were not executed, and Considine put the property on the market in 1986.
-At the time, the hotel's furnishings had been stripped and auctioned by Cerullo, and the El Cortez's 250 guest rooms were empty.
+At the time, the hotel's furnishings had been stripped and auctioned by Cerullo, and El Cortez's 250 guest rooms were empty.
 Considine subsequently sold the landmark to the Grosvenor family.
 In 1984 and 1985 a community theater, Tom Rusch Productions, operated out of the Don Room.
 Productions included Godspell and Pirates of Penzance.